oMaN-Rod/svelte-persisted-state/README.md

 - `value`: Get or set the current state value.
 - `reset()`: Reset the state to its initial value.

-## Example with Svelte 5 Component
+## Examples with Svelte 5 Components

 ```svelte
 <script lang="ts">